 Temperament and Behavior

-The Mastiff dogs are generally indifferent to other pets and do not mingle or play with them.
+These dogs are generally indifferent to other pets and do not mingle or play with them.
 However, they are known to be harmless and refrain from hurting anyone unless threatened.

 By nature, they are strong-willed and even stubborn which makes it very hard to train them.
 Owners need to have unwavering patience to raise these pups.

-The Mastiffs are total couch potatoes and do not enjoy running around.
+These Mastiffs are total couch potatoes and do not enjoy running around.
 Therefore, owners must motivate and lure them with treats now and then.

 Apart from the fact that these dogs are very calm and gentle, they may give you a tough time while training them.
 The best practice is to train them with positive reinforcement and in short and frequent sessions instead of going for longer training sessions.